isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 >[!NOTE]
 >
->Media Analytics is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
+>Media Analytics (MA() is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
 You need an Experience Cloud ID to access these apps.

 ### appInstallationId

-* **If you *do not* pass an `appInstallationId` value -** The MA backend will no longer generate a MCID, but instead will rely on Adobe Analytics to do this.
+* **If you *do not* pass an `appInstallationId` value -** The MA back-end will no longer generate a MCID, but instead will rely on Adobe Analytics to do this.
 Adobe's recommendation is to either send a MCID if available, or an `appInstallationId` (along with the still mandatory `marketingCloudOrgId`) so that the Media Collection API generates the MCID and sends it on all calls.

-* **If you *do* pass `appInstallationId` value -** The MCID *can be* generated by the MA backend, if you pass values for `appInstallationId` and the (required) `marketingCloudOrgId` parameters.
+* **If you *do* pass `appInstallationId` value -** The MCID *can be* generated by the MA back-end, if you pass values for `appInstallationId` and the (required) `marketingCloudOrgId` parameters.
 If you do pass `appInstallationId` yourself, you must persist its value on the client side.
 It must be unique to the app on a device, and must be persistent for as long as the app is not re-installed.

 >[!NOTE]
 >